sonalikaroy13/sonalikaroy13/README.md

 ### Hello there 👋, I'm Sonalika Roy!

-- 🔭 I'm a Front end developer 📲, machine learning 💻 and data science 📈 enthusiast from India 🚀, working as a web developer Intern 🙋🏻‍♀️ at Legal Aid Center, Lucknow University 💼.
+- 🔭 I'm a Front end web developer 📲, machine learning 💻 and data science 📈 enthusiast from India 🚀.
+- 💼 Worked as a web developer Intern 🙋🏻‍♀️ at Legal Aid Center, Lucknow University 💼.
 - 🌱 Currently learning data science and machine learning through various courses and projects.
 Trying hands on data structures and algorithms (competitive programming) as well.
 - 🎓 Completed Data Science Specialisation on Coursera by IBM 🎓💼, done Machine Learning Training by Analytics Vidhya🥇.
 - 💬 Ask me about anything you think 💡, I can help you out with 😄.